Print Concepts: What They Are and How to Teach Print Awareness at Home

 Take a sentence from a book you are reading, write it out, and cut it into individual words.
 Then, scramble the words and have your child put them back together in the correct order.
 This will help your child understand that written words make up sentences that have meaning.

-Targeted Concepts of Print: understanding that words make up sentences, understanding that spaces separate words, understanding that words and sentences have meaning, understanding that words are read from top to bottom, understanding that English words are read from left to right
+Targeted Print Awareness Skills: understanding that words make up sentences, understanding that spaces separate words, understanding that words and sentences have meaning, understanding that words are read from top to bottom, understanding that English words are read from left to right

 3. Secret Message